emixo/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map iterates through an array and creates a new array and .forEach just iterates through an array.

 2. What is the difference between a function and a method?
+A function is an object on the global scope while a method is a function nested inside an object

 3. What is closure?
+closure is anything that is inside of curly brackets.
+For example, nested functions can use anything in the global scope but it does not work vice versa.

 4. Describe the four rules of the 'this' keyword.
+(1) global binding, which has no context and whill show all the methods for javascript (2) explicit binding, which calls, applies and blinds as you pass you objects as arguments for a function (3) implicit binding is when the 'this' keyword is passed using dot notation and you refer to the left of the '.'
+(4) new binding is when you create an object that points to all attreibutes you want to assign to other new objects that are related to what is called a Parent object

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super is used to access and call functions on an objects parent.
 ## Project Set up

 Follow these steps to set up and work on your project: